jiahao-c/jiahao-space/docs/bug-hunting.md

 # Bug hunting

-bugs I found in recruiting system when applying to companies.
+Bugs I found in recruiting system when applying to companies.

 ## IBM
 ### Can't apply